aneasystone/github-trending/README.md

 ## Go

+* 【2023-06-21】[MrEmpy / mantra](https://github.com/MrEmpy/mantra) - 「🔑」A tool used to hunt down API key leaks in JS files and pages
 * 【2023-06-20】[assetnote / surf](https://github.com/assetnote/surf) - Escalate your SSRF vulnerabilities on Modern Cloud Environments. `surf` allows you to filter a list of hosts, returning a list of viable SSRF candidates.
 * 【2023-06-20】[zincsearch / zincsearch](https://github.com/zincsearch/zincsearch) - ZincSearch .
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 * 【2023-06-20】[dutchcoders / transfer.sh](https://github.com/dutchcoders/transfer.sh) - Easy and fast file sharing from the command-line.